Open Knowledge Repository: Contents

 The Open Knowledge Repository features books, reports, serials, technical papers, working papers, and work studies.
 Among its contents are World Bank Group Annual Reports and Independent Evaluation Studies, books published by the World Bank Group, World Development Reports, and articles published in the journals World Bank Economic Review and World Bank Research Observer.
 The repository also receives articles by World Bank researchers published by third-party publishers as part of the World Bank's Open Access Policy, which allows such articles to be embargoed but discourages publishers from the practice.

 The Open Knowledge Repository is regularly updated.
 At its launch in April 2012, it held over 2,000 documents.
 By August 2013, the repository held over 12,000 publications, mostly in English.
-As of October 2021, the repository contains over 32,000 publications.
+As of February 2026, the repository contains almost 40,000 publicationsand a Multilingual Content collection.

 Purpose

 The goal of the Open Knowledge Repository is to support innovation and allow anyone to turn the intellectual output of the World Bank "into solutions to development problems that will help improve the lives of poor people around the world".
-World Bank Group senior publishing officer José De Buerba described it as endeavoring "to be the world’s most complete research and knowledge repository related to international development".
+Former World Bank Group senior publishing officer José De Buerba described it as endeavoring "to be the world’s most complete research and knowledge repository related to international development".
 The repository was designed to serve a wide variety of users, including governments, civil society organizations, students, and the general public.

 Use

 In its first two months of its existence, the Open Knowledge Repository accumulated 325,000 page views and 50,000 downloads.
 Between its launch in 2012 and August 2013, there were over 1.8 million downloads from the repository, 45% of which were from developing countries.
 At the time, China, India, and Vietnam were three of the top five countries by number of downloads, while 12 of the top 20 countries by downloads were developing countries.
 By April 2015, there had been over 6.3 million cumulative downloads, over 50% of which originated in the developing world.
-As of October 2021, over 70 million files had been downloaded from the repository.
+As of January 2026, over 112 million files had been downloaded from the repository.

-Through its use of Altmetrics, the Open Knowledge Repository has determined that, as of April 2015, its content had been used over 42,000 times in policy documents, by the press, in blogs and on social media, and on Wikipedia.
+Through its use of altmetrics, the Open Knowledge Repository has determined that, as of February 2026, its content had been used over 350,000 times in policy documents, by the press, in blogs and on social media, and on Wikipedia.